2019 Fort Worden

 for the 2019 conference have been set and it is another great slate!
 Mark

 your calendar now for March 14 - 17, 2019.

 kite makers have accepted an invitation to teach at the 2019 Fort Worden

 Kitemakers Conference: Robert Brasington, Rod Beamguard, Phil Broder, Beth

 Gouldin, Chris Hanson, Lindsey Johnson, Carveth Kramer, Dan Kurahashi,

-Barbara Meyer, Gerry Pennell, Rob Pratt and Anka Sauer.
-We will have 1/2 day classes, 1 day and
+Barbara Meyer, Gerry Pennell, Rob Pratt and Anke Sauer.
+We will have classes

-1-1/2 day classes.
+lasting from 1/2 day to 2 full days.
 We have beginner, intermediate, and experienced level

 classes.
 We will offer kites and banners, miniature kites and large cellular

 kites.
 You can sew or not sew.
 Most classes use ripstop but some use paper